Our student services staff are working remotely at this time. This means all advising appointments are happening online, NOT on campus.

 Academic advising is an important aspect of long-term academic success.
-In the PSOA, we offer professional academic advising in the following undergraduate disciplines: art, dance, film, music, theatre and inter-arts.
+In the Peck School of the Arts, we offer professional academic advising in the following undergraduate disciplines: art, dance, film, music and theatre.

-Prospective new students and prospective transfer students should visit the admission page to review information including audition/portfolio requirements.
-Additionally, you are encouraged to meet with Lori Sieckert, Recruitment Coordinator, to discuss our programs and opportunities further.
-Appointments maybe be scheduled by calling (414) 229-4763.
+Prospective students should visit the admission page to review information including audition/portfolio requirements.
+Additionally, you are encouraged to meet remotely with Lori Sieckert, Recruitment Coordinator, by emailing firstname.lastname@example.org to discuss our programs and opportunities further.

 Academic Advising is a process of educational collaboration that empowers students to realize their maximum educational potential.
 The goal of academic advising is that students will gain a clearer understanding of themselves as an individual and the experience of higher education.
 This goal is achieved through the challenge and support offered by Academic Advisors to engage students in critical thinking about academic decisions, meaningful discussion about personal values and goals, identification of strengths and challenges, and reflection about academic/social behaviors as they relate to the student’s overall success at the university.